welkin0/EPLDUpgraderDocs/docs/usage.rst

 :ref:`install` for more details regarding installation steps.
 This page will cover general usage of the application.
 Note that some sections are specific to ``standalone`` mode only.

+The general usage is as follows:

+* ``standalone`` under :ref:`user_accounts` update the default username and password and create extra read-only users as needed.

+* ``standalone`` add one or more fabrics to monitor as described under :ref:`fabrics`

+* Ensure that valid ssh credentials have been configured under :ref:`settings`

+* Under the :ref:`firmware` section, create an epld image from an existing nxos image currently present under the APIC firmware.

+* Under the :ref:`devices` section, select one or more devices to upgrade.
+You will be prompted for the epld image previously created under the firmware step along with a few other upgrade options.

+.. _user_accounts:

 User Accounts
 -------------